TomCrypto/AntTweakBar.NET/README.md

         context.HandleResize(this.ClientSize);
     }

 In general you *do* want to keep references to contexts, because you actually do want to destroy them when you close your windows.
 The different AntTweakBar.NET classes implement the `IDisposable` interface.
 When you dispose a bar, all variables inside it are implicitly disposed.
 When you dispose a context, all bars inside it are implicitly disposed.
 In other words, it is sufficient to dispose the contexts you create.
 It is very important to note that you must dispose the last context **before** terminating your graphics API.
 A symptom of failing to do this is an exception on shutdown pointing to the `Tw.Terminate()` function.
 Critically, this means you cannot just leave the contexts to be garbage-collected, as it will probably be too late by the time they are.
-If you manage context ownership sensibly, this should not be a problem.
+If you implement context ownership sensibly, this should not be a problem.

 Notes on the Sample
 -------------------